CDE will be closed on Thursday, Nov. 24 and Friday, Nov. 25 for the Thanksgiving holiday.

 Exceptional Children's Educational Act (ECEA)

-The Amended Rules for the Administration of the Protection of Persons from Restraint Act were approved by the State Board of Education on October 11, 2017.
-The Amended Rules will be effective on November 30, 2017.
+- Rules for the Administration of the Protection of Persons from Restraint Act - Effective November 30, 2017 (PDF)

 - House Bill 22-1376 Supportive Learning Environments For K-12 Students - Effective May26, 2022

 Exceptional Student Services Unit, 1560 Broadway, Suite 1100, Denver, CO 80202 | Phone: 303-866-6694, Fax: 303-866-6767

 If you have problems with broken links or accessing the content on this page, please contact the Exceptional Student Services Unit at ESSU@cde.state.co.us.
 Please copy the URL link for this page into the email when referencing the problem you are experiencing.